skip to main content

 Do you need to buy a plane ticket for a baby?

 Not if your little one is under the age of two.
-Most airlines allow lap babies under two years old to fly free on domestic flights alongside one paying adult.
-(But always double check with your airline to make sure.)
-Whether or not you’re comfortable with flying with your baby on your lap, however, is a matter of personal preference.
+Most airlines allow babies under two years old to fly free on domestic flights on your lap (alongside one paying adult—always double-check with your airline to make sure.)
+But should you fly with your baby on your lap?
+More on that below.

 Does a baby need a car seat on a plane?